SMART Permission Tickets

 TypeScript Interfaces

-The following TypeScript interfaces define the structure of the Permission Ticket and the Client Assertion.
+The following TypeScript interfaces define the structure of the Permission Ticket, the Client Assertion, and the Token Exchange request.

 export interface PermissionTicket {